 On December 14, 2021, the Company entered into an exclusive licensing and manufacturing agreement with Grön to manufacture and sell Grön products in Canada.
 The license has an initial term of five years and renews automatically for three additional terms of five years.
-The Company plans to begin producing Grön products in Q2 2022 and sales will begin in Q3 2022 in select provinces including Ontario, where the OCS has accepted 4 Grön SKUs for listing.
+The Company began producing Grön products in Q2 2022 and sales will begin in Q3 2022 in select provinces including Ontario, where the OCS has accepted seven Grön SKUs for listing and has accepted delivery of initial quantities of four SKUs in July 2022.
+Initial Purchase Orders have also been received from the BCLDB.